-What if my partner and I have different retirement goals?
+What if my husband and I want different things in retirement ?

 Chances are you and your partner might be thinking differently about retirement.